 It is ensured that the values in scopes parameter are contained in the list of supported scopes

-The authorization request may include dynamic scopes.
+which are specified by supportedScopes configuration parameter of the service.[5]
+DYNAMIC SCOPESThe authorization request may include dynamic scopes.
 The list of recognized dynamic scopes are

 accessible by getDynamicScopes() method.
 See the description of the DynamicScope

-The authorization server implementation should show the end-user “authorization details” if the
+class for details about dynamic scopes.[6]
+AUTHORIZATION DETAILSThe authorization server implementation should show the end-user “authorization details” if the

 request includes it.
-The value of authorization\_details parameter in the response is the content
+The value of authorization_details parameter in the response is the content

-of the authorization\_details request parameter.
+of the authorization_details request parameter.

-The authorization server implementation must show the value of the purpose request parameter if
+See “OAuth 2.0 Rich Authorization Requests” for details.[7]
+PURPOSEThe authorization server implementation must show the value of the purpose request parameter if

 it supports OpenID Connect for Identity Assurance 1.0.